 - Membership: Open to corporate/nonprofit and residential DSA members.

-Third Avenue Task Force
+Third Avenue Committee

 Pike Pine Sounding Board

-DSA has worked with the City of Seattle and downtown stakeholders to shape the Pike Pine Renaissance Streetscape Design Vision.
-Now, the City and its partners are investing $40 million to design and construct pedestrian improvements along Pike and Pine Streets.
+DSA has worked with the city of Seattle and downtown stakeholders to shape the Pike Pine Renaissance Streetscape Design Vision.
+Now, the city and its partners are investing $40 million to design and construct pedestrian improvements along Pike and Pine Streets.
 To ensure appropriate community and stakeholder input, the sounding board reviews designs and provides feedback on elements of the design and key priorities.

 Membership: Key stakeholders impacted by this project will be invited to participate in sounding board sessions.

 Parks & Public Space Committee

 The Parks & Public Space Committee ensures that DSA’s work in the public realm is coordinated, cohesive and collaborative as we seek to take care of persistent troubled areas, improve high-traffic, high-impact spaces and expand our work in downtown urban parks and public spaces.

 - Co-chairs: Jim Werth, Ivar’s Restaurants, and MID Advisory Board member; Jane Lewis, Pine Street Group L.L.C., and DSA Board member

 - Membership: Open to corporate/nonprofit DSA members and MID ratepayers.